 Olympus E-510 Review

-Olympus E-510 is a DSLR camera entry-level with 4/3” sensor.
+Olympus E-510 is a DSLR camera entry-level with a 4/3” sensor.
 It went on sale in 2007.
-At the time, it was considered a technological novelty, though even now its functionality worthy of respect.
+It was considered a technological novelty, though even now, its functionality worthy of respect.

 Olympus E-510 Key Specifications

 Dimensions: 135 x 91 x 69 mm